-The CoV individual reports point out several shortcomings and procedural weaknesses that led to the inclusion of the Dual EC DRBG algorithm in SP 800-90 and propose several steps to remedy them. ...
-The VCAT strongly encourages standard development through open competitions, where appropriate. -"NIST Cryptographic Standards and Guidelines Development Process: Report and Recommendations of the Visiting Committee on Advanced Technology of the National Institute of Standards and Technology" [107], 2014
+The CoV individual reports point out several shortcomings and procedural weaknesses that led to the inclusion of the Dual EC DRBG algorithm in SP 800-90 and propose several steps to remedy them....
+The VCAT strongly encourages standard development through open competitions, where appropriate. -"NIST Cryptographic Standards and Guidelines Development Process: Report and Recommendations of the Visiting Committee on Advanced Technology of the National Institute of Standards and Technology" [118], 2014

 Cryptographic competitions are not a panacea.
-DES, the output of the first cryptographic competition, had an exploitable key size (see [47], [60], [113], [30], and [52]), had an exploitable block size (see [78] and [29]), and at the same time had enough denials of exploitability (see, e.g., [61], [46, Section 7], [63], and [1]) to delay the deployment of stronger ciphers for decades.
-As another example, AES performance on many platforms relies on table lookups with secret indices ("S-table" or "T-table" lookups), and these table lookups were claimed to be "not vulnerable to timing attacks" (see [45, Section 3.3] and [83, Section 3.6.2]), but this claim was incorrect (see [16] and [104]), and this failure continues to cause security problems today (see, e.g., [39]).
+DES, the output of the first cryptographic competition, had an exploitable key size (see [50], [65], [125], [32], and [56]), had an exploitable block size (see [83] and [31]), and at the same time had enough denials of exploitability (see, e.g., [66], [49, Section 7], [68], and [1]) to delay the deployment of stronger ciphers for decades.
+As another example, AES performance on many platforms relies on table lookups with secret indices ("S-table" or "T-table" lookups), and these table lookups were claimed to be "not vulnerable to timing attacks" (see [16] and [115]), and [189, Section 3.6.2]), but this claim was incorrect (see [16] and [115]), and this failure continues to cause security problems today (see, e.g., [42]).
 As a third example, SHA-3 was forced

 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy-EXC 2092 CASA-390781972 "Cyber Security in the Age of Large-Scale Adversaries", by the U.S. National Science Foundation under grant 1913167, and by the Cisco University Research Program.
 "Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation" (or other funding agencies).
 Permanent ID of this document: b7af715576cc229aaf8c532ea89bb6ace1c91a65.
-Date: 2020.12.25.
+Date: 2021.12.26.

-&lt;sup>2 Horst Görtz Institute for IT Security, Ruhr University Bochum, Germany djb@cr.yp.to to aim for a useless $2^{512}$ level of preimage security, and as a result is considerably larger and slower than necessary, producing performance complaints and slowing down deployment (see, e.g., [73])-which is a security failure if it means that applications instead use something weak (see, e.g., [76]) or nothing at all.
+to aim for a useless 2^{512} level of preimage security, and as a result is considerably larger and slower than necessary, producing performance complaints and slowing down deployment (see, e.g., [78])-which is a security failure if it means that applications instead use something weak (see, e.g., [81]) or nothing at all.